superKalo/front-end-starter-template/README.md

 ##HTML Meta Tags
 ###Responsive Meta Tag
-Note: don't use a responsive meta tag if your website isn't specifically designed to be responsive and work well at that size, as it will make the experience worse. https://css-tricks.com/snippets/html/responsive-meta-tag/

 ```html
 <!--[if IE]>
     <meta name="viewport" content="width=device-width, initial-scale=1" />
 <![endif]-->
 ```

-This means that the browser will (probably) render the width of the page at the width of its own screen.
-So if that screen is 320px wide, the browser window will be 320px wide, rather than way zoomed out and showing 960px (or whatever that device does by default, in lieu of a responsive meta tag) http://css-tricks.com/snippets/html/responsive-meta-tag/
+Note: don't use a responsive meta tag if your website isn't specifically designed to be responsive and work well at that size, as it will make the experience worse. https://css-tricks.com/snippets/html/responsive-meta-tag/

 ###HTML5 Shiv
 ```html